Apple crumble is a lovely, autumnal dessert – and this recipe is foolproof.

 Serve your warm apple crumble with cream or ice-cream for a treat.

-Top tip for making Easy apple crumble
+Top tips for making apple crumble

 If you have a food processor, place the flour, butter and sugar in the bowl and pulse until the butter is thoroughly mixed in.
 Add the oats and blend again.
 Scatter over the apples as before for a lighter, more sticky apple crumble